 Performing maintenance on components such as fans requires access to the inside of the server system.
-Follow the steps below to remove the top/left side cover to gain access to the inside of the 6037R-TXRF.
+Follow the steps below to remove the top/left side cover to gain access to the inside of the 6047R-TXRF.

 If the system has been installed to a rack, carefully pull it out on the rails until the top cover is exposed.
+Power must be removed from the system before working on or replacing some components (refer to following sections in this chapter).